mirucon/required-ja/required.md

 The sample readme presented below is a living document.
 It may change in the future.

 *   The file header is required.
 There **must not be any empty lines in the file header**.
 Tested up to field should be present.
+*   Only one WordPress.org username can be listed in the contributors field.
 *   Right now, we share the [readme validator tool](https://wordpress.org/plugins/developers/readme-validator/) with plugins.
 Warnings are required to be fixed, except for the *Stable tag* warning.
 Notes are not required to be fixed.
 *   The other sections are optional, but we expect theme authors to **include a list of license and copyright information** somewhere in the theme: The resources section may be used for this purpose.